• Skip to main content

 In the new uncertainty principles which currently govern outcomes , it is not just that actions undertaken in good faith may have unintended and negative consequences ( or none at all!) but that this opens up a frame of reference in which those acting in bad faith can blur crucial distinctions between what is progressive and what is reactionary, what is in the best interests of the many and what serves to legitimate the privileges of the few , what is a moral and what an immoral economy.
 When such demarcations are no longer being clearly articulated in everyday political discourse and are instead replaced by euphemisms, equivocations, or disavowals, a vacuum opens up which is increasingly filled by free floating denunciatory rhetorics, often with a populist slant .
 Against this backdrop the current proliferation of conspiracy theories can be regarded as an understandable if delusional attempt to reinstate Manichaean moral distinctions as vectors of social and ideological challenge : to feel emboldened to call a spade a spade if only because it is being manipulated by a ‘hidden hand’.

 The proponents of adversarial politics tend to hold to a somewhat similar ‘two legs bad, four legs good’’ Manichaeism; their struggle is to de-construct an imagined ‘centre ground’ through strategies of asymmetrical polarisation to either ‘Left ‘ or ‘Right’, with the aim of dissolving grey areas into a clear cut ‘black and white’ configuration of the issues.
 For good or ill, the messy complicated, ever shifting web of situated alliances and oppositions that constitutes the contemporary realpolitik is not easily fitted into the procrustean bed of a fixed political geography centered on binary system of representation.
-To call this a ‘crisis of representation ‘ is an altogether too abstract way of referring to the multiple disjunctures which have come to exist between the existing maps and actual territories of political allegiance in Western democracies.
+To call this a ‘crisis of representation ‘ is an altogether too abstract way of referring to the multiple disjunctures between the existing maps and actual territories of political allegiance in Western democracies.

 Such practices anticipated a shift in the centre of gravity of public debate over race away from a celebration of ‘multicultural values’ , mixed race relationships and the virtue signalling of cultural hybridity ( as in two tone music) towards a re-assertion of essentialised or inherited identities whose boundaries are fixed to binary racial codes.
 According to this world view there is no more grey zone, everything is resolvable into black and white.